patching...

 At the time R.L.
 Dodson was the Chairperson of the Douglas County Board of Commissioners.
 He acknowledged the buildings had suffered deterioration but wanted to move slowly before making a decision.
 He wanted to check with the Justices of the Peace in those areas and the Probate Judge to analyze the situation and explore their options.
 It seems very prudent since the Fairplay courthouse had been used for elections as recently as the early 1990s.

-In the end it was finally decided the little courthouse at Fairplay would be moved to the campus of South Douglas Elementary School where it serves as a storage shed today.
+In the end it was finally decided the little courthouse at Fairplay would be moved to the campus of where it serves as a storage shed today.

 The little courthouse at Chapel Hill and another referred to as Middle Courthouse located on Post Road were saved, repaired and are still around to be seen.
 Both little courthouses bear plaques from the Douglas County Tourism and Historic Commission who helped to identify their historic significance and advised the Douglas County Board of Commissioners who ultimately has control of the buildings.